Peter Soulsby: Parliamentary career

 In 2004 he was the Labour Party's candidate in the Leicester South by-election; he had been the election agent for the previous MP, Jim Marshall, and like Marshall was not always in agreement with the party's policies.
 Despite his anti-war stance, Soulsby lost by 5.6% to Parmjit Singh Gill of the Liberal Democrats in a by-election which was dominated by the Iraq War and the newly formed left-wing party Respect, which took 12.7% of the vote.
 In the 2005 general election, less than a year later, he won the seat back for Labour from Gill.

 On 31 October 2006, Soulsby was one of 12 Labour MPs to back Plaid Cymru and the Scottish National Party's call for an inquiry into the Iraq War.
-He also rebelled against the government on its proposals to permit the detention of terrorist suspects for 90 days without trial; however, in June 2008, he supported the government on the proposal to extend the detention of terrorist suspects for 42 days. (see Terrorism Act 2006.)
+He also rebelled against the government on its proposals to permit the detention of terrorist suspects for 90 days without trial; however, in June 2008, he supported the government on the proposal to extend the detention of terrorist suspects for 42 days (see Terrorism Act 2006).
 He retained his seat in the 2010 general election with a 5% swing from the Liberal Democrats.

 In June 2010, he was selected as a Labour member of the Political and Constitutional Reform Select Committee.

 On 5 March 2011, Soulsby was selected as Labour's candidate for the new post of Mayor of Leicester.
 He resigned as MP for Leicester South in order to contest the mayoral election.
 On 1 April 2011, Soulsby was appointed Crown Steward and Bailiff of the Manor of Northstead, effecting his resignation from the House of Commons.

 Mayor of Leicester

-Sir Peter Soulsby was elected Mayor of Leicester on 5 May 2011, with a majority of 37,260.
+Soulsby was elected Mayor of Leicester on 5 May 2011, with a majority of 37,260.
 He had previously served as Leader of Leicester City Council from 1981 to 1994 and from 1996 to 1999.
 In August 2011, he claimed to have delivered 99 out of 100 pledges within the first 100 days of office.
 He said the remaining pledge, on the future of the council offices in New Walk, would be achieved by Christmas.
-However he was criticised by opposition councillors for not explaining what services would be cut in future.
+However, he was criticised by opposition councillors for not explaining what services would be cut in future.

 He has been re-elected as Mayor of Leicester three times, in 2015, 2019, and 2023.